-Systems were already in place for home learning when the full school closure was announced on 20th March.
+Systems were already well tested and in place for remote learning when the full school closure was announced.
 Both online and hard copy delivery to homes, where there were not sufficient resources to access learning online, were made available to all families.
 Staff not providing onsite support were responsible for remote provision and contacting families when children were not engaging in the learning opportunities provided.
+The government and local authority programme for distribution of laptops, iPads and Chromebooks resulted in a greater number of children, accessing remote learning online, than during the first lockdown in March 2020.